blootsvoets/profiling-lesson/00-lesson-00-profiling.md

 The advantage of using a Cloud virtual machine is that it is very easy to experiment with different memory sizes.

+Next, the application could simply be doing a lot of calculations using only one core.
+Since most machines have multiple cores, you are not using its full potential.
+In `htop`, you can see if your application is using multiple cores if the `%CPU` is more than 100%.
+Although somewhat counter-intuitive, the `%CPU` shows the percentage of *one* CPU being used.
+On a machine with 2 CPU cores, the optimal number would be 200%.
+The full potential of the system is being used when all the bars are full.
+Many demanding applications and algorithms allow you to specify the number of cores you want to use.
+Use the number of cores you have on your system.
+Please note that memory usage usually also increases when using multiple cores, so it would be wise to revisit the previous paragraph.
+On a virtual machine, you can increase the number of CPU cores on a virtual machine.
+Only do this as long as all the CPU bars at the top of `htop` are being filled.
+Ideally, if you are using `N` CPUs, using an additional CPU will decrease the time to completion `1 / (N + 1)`.

+If memory is not fully being used, and the CPU is not fully being used, there may be a I/O bottleneck (input/output).
+These usually stem from hard drive speed or from networking.
+As you probably know, reading from or writing to hard drives is much slower than using computer memory.
+When an application needs to read a lot of data from file or from a database, the CPU will be waiting on data to arrive, and so will you.
+If this is your largest bottleneck, using a Cloud Virtual Machine will most likely not help you: there the problem will be worse because the file system is shared between multiple users.
+If the data is on an external hard drive, it may help to put it on a local hard drive while processing, and putting it back after the application is finished.
+If your hard drive is almost full, move or remove files until at most 80% of the disk is being used.
+If your machine does not have an SSD (Solid State Drive), arranging a machine with SSD or installing one would be a good investment.

 <!-- If it is not installed, on Ubuntu or Debian Linux, install it with